 Social networks versus social systems

-To call every problem, situation or social network “a system” is unhelpful.
+This paper argues that to call every problem, situation or society “a system” is unhelpful.

-The biggest issue in systems thinking is the confusion between:
+And that the biggest single issue in systems thinking is the confusion between:

 · A social network in which people communicate

 · A social system in which people realise role and rules.

 Note: This paper is not about social network analysis (SNA) or the problems that it solves.